 As local as possible, as international as necessary: The ToGETHER program promotes local ownership and leadership in humanitarian action.

-The humanitarian system acknowledges the need for better responses to the growing humanitarian crises intensified by climate change, armed conflicts and disasters.
+The humanitarian system acknowledges the need for better responses to the growing humanitarian crises intensified by climate change, armed conflicts, and disasters.
 Local actors, often the first responders on the ground, provide timely and effective assistance and possess unique advantages due to their proximity to affected communities and deep understanding of local contexts.
-Recognizing these strengths in access, understanding, and community knowledge, efforts have been made towards a more localized humanitarian action.
+In recognizing these strengths in access, understanding, and community knowledge, efforts have been made towards a more localized humanitarian action.
 The goal is to grant these actors greater decision-making power.

 However, historically, only a small portion of humanitarian aid funding goes directly to local organizations.
-Efforts to change this gained momentum at the 2016 World Humanitarian Summit, where the Grand Bargain aimed to increase direct funding to local actors to 25%.
-Over time, there’s been a growing consensus among governments and humanitarian organizations about the importance of local leadership in humanitarian actions, leading to various agreements and initiatives, such as the Principles of Partnership and the Charter for Change, emphasizing the need to strengthen the role of local actors in humanitarian actions.
+Efforts to change this gained momentum at the 2016 World Humanitarian Summit, where the Grand Bargain commitments aimed to increase direct funding to local actors to 25%.
+Since then, there has been a growing consensus among governments and humanitarian organizations about the importance of local leadership in humanitarian actions, leading to various agreements and initiatives, such as the Principles of Partnership and the Charter for Change, emphasizing the need to strengthen the role of local actors in humanitarian actions.

 But what does “localization” mean?